 Developing health and clinical skills

-Opportunities now exist in social care to develop more in depth health and clinical skills in roles such as a assistant practitioners.
+Opportunities now exist in social care to develop more in depth health and clinical skills in roles such as assistant practitioners.
 They work as part of the range of healthcare and social care teams and have direct contact with patients, service users or clients providing high quality and compassionate care.
 The role requires workers to have a more in-depth understanding about factors that influence health and ill-health (e.g. anatomy and physiology).
 The assistant practitioner may also have responsibility for the supervision of other workers or activities delegated by registered healthcare practitioners.

 Resources for Developing health and clinical skills